haimgel/lke-node-dns/README.md

         k8s NS ns4.linode.com.
         k8s NS ns5.linode.com.
     ```

-3. Create a service account, a cluster role to read and watch nodes, and bind it to the service account:
+3. Create a service account, a cluster role to read, watch and patch nodes, and bind it to the service account.
+Patch
+   permission is needed to add the finalizer to remove the DNS record when the node is deleted.

 ```yaml
 apiVersion: v1
 kind: ServiceAccount